jefffhaynes/BinarySerializer/README.md

 ### FieldLengthAttribute ###

-The most basic attribute, this can be used to either specify bound or constant field length.
+FieldLength can be used to either specify bound or constant field length.
 Field lengths can apply to anything that is sizeable; strings, arrays, lists, streams, and even complex objects.

     public class MyConstFieldClass
     {